The Keeper of the Lighthouse

 Where can I buy The Keeper of the Lighthouse?

-The book is available as an e-book on all major platforms including Amazon, Barnes & Noble, Kobo, Apple Books, and Google Play Books.
+The Keeper of the Lighthouse is available in paperback and hardcover from Amazon and Barnes & Noble, and as an ebook on Amazon, Barnes & Noble, Kobo, Apple Books, and Google Play Books.
 You can find direct links to each store at the top of this page.

 Is this a historical biography or historical fiction?